-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Chuck Schwiesow, in conformance with the Wisconsin open meeting laws. - 2.
+- 1. The meeting was called to order at 10:05 a.m. by Co-Chair Terry Hayden, in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
 A quorum was present. - 3.
 The committee reviewed the current roster.
-IUPAT DC7 needs to nominate two individuals to fill vacancies on the Employee side of the committee.
-Chuck Schwiesow will be retire and be replaced by Amanda Martin by the 2020 spring meeting.
+No revisions were needed.